 The following are some tips to help avoid getting involved in debt with a loan shark:

-1) Do not borrow money unless absolutely necessary.
-If you can wait until payday to pay off bills, then you should wait.
+1) Do not borrow money unless necessary.
+If you can wait until payday to pay bills, you should wait.

 2) Seek out reputable lenders.
-Your local bank may not be able to provide you with the best terms, so make sure to look elsewhere.
+Your local bank may need help providing you with the best terms, so look elsewhere.

 3) Avoid paying for things before they are due.
-Many what is loan sharking will charge you late fees or take your car away if you go over a certain amount owed.
+Many loan sharking will charge you late fees or take your car away if you exceed a certain amount owed.

-4) Never sign anything without first reading it carefully.
-A lot of times borrowers will agree to terms that seem favorable only to find themselves locked into a contract they cannot afford.
+4) Only sign something after first reading it carefully.
+A lot of times, borrowers will agree to terms that seem favorable only to find themselves locked into a contract they cannot afford.

 6) Pay back as much as possible each month.
-Loan sharks want their money upfront and won’t hesitate to threaten you with legal action if you don’t pay right away.
+Loan sharks want their money upfront and won’t hesitate to threaten you with legal action if you don’t pay immediately.

 7) Be careful about how much you borrow.
-Try not to borrow more than what you need, even if the lender seems willing to lend it to you.
+Try only to borrow what you need, even if the lender seems willing to lend it to you.

 8) Never give your social security number to anyone.
-Even though you might think you’re helping someone else save money, you could end up losing everything.
+Even though you may think you’re helping someone else save money, you could lose everything.

 9) Don’t let yourself fall victim to a scam artist.
-There are many scammers out there looking to steal your personal information and use it against you.
+Many scammers are out there looking to steal your personal information and use it against you.